 The first post office in Havensville was established in March 1878. -- WIKI

 Hays City was incorporated in 1885, and, in 1895, it was renamed as simply Hays.
-Maybe that dates this card.
+Maybe that helps date these cards.

 The first post office in Herington was established in February 1884.